Research & Analysis

-A Strategic Needs Analysis (SNA) is a Home Office requirement for all Violence Reduction Units (VRU’s).
-Our SNA is an analytical product which analyses the incidence of serious violence across the Humber and the associated drivers.
+A Strategic Needs Assessment (SNA) is a Home Office requirement for all Violence Reduction Units (VRUs).
+Our SNA is an analytical product that analyses the incidence of serious violence across the Humber and the associated drivers.
 Our SNA provides the evidence base for shaping our response strategy and commissioning interventions.

-Humber Learning Consortium (HLC), in conjunction with the Humber Violence Prevention Partnership (HVPP) have conducted a series of focus groups with a diverse range of young people from hotspot areas, across the Humber sub-region, identified using data from our Strategic Needs Assessment (SNA)
+Humber Learning Consortium (HLC), in conjunction with the Humber Violence Prevention Partnership (HVPP), has conducted a series of focus groups with a diverse range of young people from hotspot areas across the Humber sub-region.
+The areas were identified using data from our Strategic Needs Assessment (SNA).

 These sessions aimed to identify young people’s perspectives about violent crime in their localities, asking questions such as: